michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0075.md

 - v: withdraw (money) and move into a different location, often secretly and with dishonest intentions
 - v: occupy in an agreeable, entertaining or pleasant fashion
 ### Family
-divert: diversion, diverted, diverting, diverts+;diversion: diversionary, diversionist, diversions;diversionist: diversionists;diverting: divertingly
+- divert: diversion, diverted, diverting, diverts+
+- diversion: diversionary, diversionist, diversions
+- diversionist: diversionists
+- diverting: divertingly
 ### Examples
 - Did hockey leagues divert precious resources — namely, young men — from duty, or were they vital to morale?
 - “To divert attention, their networks overseas were being told” to attack.